-Mulder, Scully, we have another one: an unexplained aerial apparition – specifically, a ‘bright spot’ in the sky that captivated an alleged 10 million people in Sichuan and Yunnan.
+Mulder, Scully, we have another one: An unexplained aerial apparition – specifically, a ‘bright spot’ in the sky that captivated an alleged 10 million people in Sichuan and Yunnan.

-The aerial event occurred at 10.38pm on July 24, 1981, when a bright star-like spot appeared above the earth and began to oscillate, creating a ‘cloud-like’ band of light around it.
+The aerial event occurred at 10.38pm on July 24, 1981, when a bright star-like spot appeared above the Earth’s and began to oscillate, creating a ‘cloud-like’ band of light around it.
 The entire event lasted six to seven minutes.

-Naturally, you have to ask: was it aliens?
+Naturally, you have to ask: Was it aliens?

-Before It’s News quotes Professor Wang Sichao, a planetary astronomer at the Purple Hills Observatory and the Chinese Academy of Sciences, as stating the mysterious spiral had an altitude of roughly 650 kilometers and a speed of about 1.6 kilometers per second before disappearing.
+Conspiracy website Before It’s News quotes Professor Wang Sichao, a planetary astronomer at the Purple Hills Observatory and the Chinese Academy of Sciences, as stating the mysterious spiral had an altitude of roughly 650 kilometers and a speed of about 1.6 kilometers per second before disappearing.

 Based on Hawking’s theory, if aliens had visited us in the past, we would likely know about it – like, really know about it (possibly dead from an introduced space disease or working in alien-run slave labor camps).
 We are going to side with Hawking on this one, meaning we highly doubt aliens were responsible for 1981’s aerial show.

-To debunk the extraterrestrial theory, it's important to look at another famous sky spiral – one that occurred over Norwegian skies in 2009 (pictured below).
+To really debunk the extraterrestrial theory, though, it’s important to look at another famous sky spiral – one that occurred over Norwegian skies in 2009 (pictured below).
 This particular anomaly has been described as a large spiral emitting a blue spiraling beam.
 It was seen by hundreds (and potentially thousands) of people.